asalber/asalber.github.io/statistics/exercises/statistics.md

 2. How is the relative dispersion with respect to the mean?
 3. How is the skewness of the sample distribution?
 4. How is the kurtosis of the sample distribution?
-5. If we know that the method used for measuring the blood pressure is biased, and, in order to get the right values, we have to apply the linear transformation $y=1.2x-5$, which are values of the statistics required to answer the previous questions for the corrected values of the blood pressure?
+5. If we know that the method used for measuring the blood pressure is biased, and, in order to get the right values, we have to apply the linear transformation $y=1.2x-5$, what are the statistics values of parts (a) to (d) for the new, corrected distribution?

 Use the following sums: $\sum x_i=1271$ mmHg, $\sum (x_i-\bar x)^2=2188.9$ mmHg$^2$, $\sum (x_i-\bar x)^3=2764.32$ mmHg$^3$, $\sum (x_i-\bar x)^4=1040079.937$ mmHg$^4$.